 The 31 rooms range between Good, Better, Great, Exceptional, Outstanding and Best Rooms.
 They vary wildly: some have enormous bathrooms; some are split level, some open plan; some with views across the garden.
 But all have a contemporary feel with bright soft furnishings against a backdrop of modern Scandinavian styling.
 Wooden furniture is mostly handmade; you can expect wall-mounted CD players, TVs and interesting minibars (with Dairy Milk and Jelly Beans for kids and big kids).
 Bathrooms are amazing throughout: super spacious with rain shower heads, thick robes and big bottles of Green and Spring toiletries.
 All but one has a tub, too.

-At the top of the pecking order is Best, a one-off with a 4-poster bed, very large bathroom with a tub for 2, and a balcony with the best views across the countryside.
+At the top of the pecking order is Best, a one-off with a four-poster bed, very large bathroom with a tub for two, and a balcony with the best views across the countryside.
 There are also a few bonus extras like a PS2.
-Outstanding Rooms have large terraces with beautiful countryside views, while Exceptional Rooms have big bathrooms and living areas with pop-up sofabeds for kids, plus some have their own terraces (we liked #18 which has views on both sides of room).
+Outstanding Rooms have large terraces with beautiful countryside views, while Exceptional Rooms have big bathrooms and living areas with pop-up sofabeds for kids, plus some have their own terraces (we liked #18 which has views on both sides of the room).
 Great Rooms have views across the lake, and a couple can be blocked off together to make a family room.